oracle-livelabs/goldengate/oci-ggs/create/create.md

 [](include:03-create-target-connection.md)

-13. Repeat Task 3, steps 1-6, to unlock the GGADMIN user for the TargetADW database.
+13. Repeat Task 3, steps 1-6, to unlock the GGADMIN user for the TargetALK database.

 ## Task 5: Assign connections to the deployment